markdingo/trustydns/README.md

 ### Server Certificate

-As you no doubt observed in "Getting Started", all the programs can use HTTP which expedites the learning exercise and greatly simplfies traffic debugging.
+As you no doubt observed in "Getting Started", all the programs can use HTTP which expedites the learning exercise and greatly simplifies traffic debugging.
 However if you plan to run `trustydns-server` in production you'll need to acquire a TLS server certificate and invoke `trustydns-server` with `--tls-cert` and `--tls-key`.